AdobeDocs/marketo-measure.en/help/miscellaneous/other-related-resources/privacy-requests.md

 ---
 # Privacy Requests {#privacy-requests}

-This document provides an overview of managing individual data privacy requests that you can send to [!DNL Marketo Measure] through the [!DNL Privacy Service] UI and the **Privacy Service API**.
+This document provides an overview of managing individual data privacy requests that you can send to [!DNL Marketo Measure] through the [!DNL Privacy Service] UI and the **[!DNL Privacy Service] API**.

 You can submit individual requests to access and delete consumer data from [!DNL Marketo Measure] in two ways: